History of the Aether Theory

 static.

-Does this make for a superior type of space?
-To
+Does this make for a superior type of space

 answer this question, consider what the standard theory is missing and what